Course Detail - Furness College, Cumbria

 • A teaching contract or a voluntary placement in the main setting that includes:

-• A minimum of 125 hours of teaching practice each year (75 hours teaching practice and 50 hours involvement in the department / placement)
+• A minimum of 125 hours of teaching practice each year (75 hours teaching practice and 50 hours involvement in the department / placement).
+Placements will be arranged by Furness College.

 • A minimum of 100 hours of non-teaching practice